 A “functional trainer” is just another name for a dual-stack cable machine – you know, the racks with the adjustable pulleys and weight stacks.

 Think of all the rotational, lifting, and reaching movements you can do on these things- the sky’s the limit.

-Anyway, these machines were once only found in commercial gyms and rehab settings, but these days we’ve got plenty of reasonably priced home models to choose from.
+Anyway, these machines were once only found in commercial gyms and rehab settings, but these days, we’ve got plenty of reasonably priced home models to choose from as well.

 But, like anything else, you gotta know what to look for.

-Here’s a quick review of the top considerations (besides size) I think you should make before deciding on a functional trainer (if you’d like a more in-depth discussion, check out my full functional trainer guide):
+Here’s a quick review of the top considerations (besides size) I think you should make before deciding on a functional trainer,

 Most functional trainers come with 2 weight stacks (although some still use weight plates for resistance), which provide the resistance for each adjustable pulley.